 “Ms. Freeman creates a kind of Russian nesting doll of satire.
 One that takes in, beyond masculinity, the empty cutesiness of a nascently post-literate culture, the simulated coziness of runaway consumerism and the fun-house democracy of language itself.
 Here objects of incommensurate scale and importance are reduced to an artificial formal equality”. – Roberta Smith, The New York Times, May 2018

 Born in Toronto, Canada in 1981, Al Freeman is a contemporary artist based in New York.
-Her practice revolves around oversized ‘soft sculptures’, made from pleather forms loosely stuffed with polyester filler.

 “The objects in my work come directly from what’s considered to be the most toxically masculine culture.
 It affects me personally, and it affects the people around me, and it’s everywhere—from frat houses up into our government. ” explains Al Freeman (in conversation with Nora Caplan-Bricker, GQ Magazine).

-In Comparisons, Freeman creates collages combining famous works in art history with irreverent photographs often taken from the internet or from the Titans of the lexicon of Modernism.
-Les Demoiselles d’Avignon by Picasso is paired with a crew of grinning, naked inebriated friends; Manet’s Déjeuner sur l’herbe is bluntly associated with an erotic scene of a threesome on the beach; Matisse’s reclining nude posits next to a drunk dude who fell asleep in the bath.
+In Comparisons, Freeman creates collages combining famous works in art history with irreverent photographs often taken from the internet or from the titans of the lexicon of Modernism.
+Les Demoiselles d’Avignon by Picasso is paired with a crew of grinning, naked inebriated friends; Manet’s Déjeuner sur l’herbe is bluntly associated with an erotic scene of a threesome on the beach; Matisse’s reclining nude sits next to a drunk dude who fell asleep in the bath.